skbkontur/GroBuf/README.markdown

  - primitive types
  - single dimension arrays
  - List<>, HashSet<>, Hashtable, Dictionary<,>
-Names of serialized types are not used and therefore can be safely renamed without any loss of data.
+ - Lazy<> (it will not be deserialized untill Value is actually demanded) Names of serialized types are not used and therefore can be safely renamed without any loss of data.

 All primitive types are convertible to one another.
 For example, if a data contract member had type int and has been changed to long than no old data will be lost.